Yale Environment 360

-Yale Environment 360 (abbreviated as E360) is an American online magazine focused on environmental journalism.
-It includes original reporting, analysis, interviews, and multimedia content.
-Yale Environment 360 is published by the Yale School of the Environment (YSE) at Yale University but is editorially independent.
+Yale Environment 360 (abbreviated as Yale E360 or e360) is an American online magazine focused on environmental journalism.
+It includes original reporting, opinion, analysis, and interviews.
+Yale Environment 360 is published by the Yale School of the Environment at Yale University, but it is editorially independent.

 History

-James Gustave Speth, then dean of F&ES, first proposed the idea of a Yale-sponsored environmental website in 2007.
-Roger Cohn, former editor-in-chief of Mother Jones and executive editor of Audubon, was hired to be E360's editor.
-Cohn described his vision for E360 at the time as "a publication that straddles the line between more academic and specialized environmental sites and more general green lifestyle sites."
+James Gustave Speth, then dean of the Yale School of Forestry & Environmental Studies, first proposed the idea of a Yale-sponsored environmental website in 2007.
+Roger Cohn, formerly the editor-in-chief of Mother Jones and executive editor of Audubon, was hired to be e360's editor.
+Cohn described his vision for e360 at the time as "a publication that straddles the line between more academic and specialized environmental sites and more general green lifestyle sites."

-E360 officially launched on June 3, 2008 with articles by Bill McKibben, Elizabeth Kolbert, and other writers.
+Yale E360 officially launched on June 3, 2008 with articles by Bill McKibben, Elizabeth Kolbert, Fred Pearce, and Carl Zimmer.
 The website was redesigned in 2017.

+Funders and partnerships

 Yale Environment 360 is funded using a non-profit journalism model by private foundations and donors.
-Major donors include the Gordon and Betty Moore Foundation, the John D. and Catherine T. MacArthur Foundation, and the William Penn Foundation.
+Major donors include the BAND Foundation, the William Penn Foundation, the Heinz Endowments, and the Climate and Land Use Alliance.

-Contributors and partnerships

-Yale Environment 360 solicits contributions from journalists, scientists, policymakers, and other experts.